tonymelek/code_quiz/README.md

 # Code Quiz
 ## Description
-This a simple Begiiner Level HTML Quiz.
+This a simple Beginner Level HTML Quiz.
 The Quiz starts with an introductory screen giving the user intructions and waits till they are ready to run the quiz, then quiz runs , then an End of Quiz screen.

 * The Quiz Questions and answer options are read from a CSV file, which can be edited away from the code, just sticking to its current format.